Microsoft/azure-docs.nl-nl/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 ### <a name="components"></a>Onderdelen

-U wordt gevraagd het volgende te doen:
+U wordt de volgende vraag gesteld:

 >`In which component do you wish to apply this capture filter?`